chr0x6eos/chr0x6eos.github.io/_posts/2020-05-16-htb-Patents.md

 ]>
 <xxe>&exfil;</xxe>
 ```
-The XXE now gets the ext.dtd file, which contains the contains the file entity, which again contains the exfil entity.
+The XXE now gets the ext.dtd file, which contains the file entity, which again contains the exfil entity.
 We now update the docx file and upload it again.

 ```bash
 root@silence:~# cat ext.dtd